Government of Birmingham

-This article is about the government of Birmingham, England.
+Birmingham, a city and metropolitan borough in the West Midlands, England, is the second-largest city in the United Kingdom.

 Civic history

 Most of Birmingham was historically a part of Warwickshire, though the modern city also includes villages and towns historically in Staffordshire or Worcestershire.

 Until the 1760s, Birmingham was administered by manorial and parish officials, most of whom served on a part-time and honorary basis.
 By the 1760s the population growth of Birmingham made this system completely inadequate, and salaried officials were needed.
-In 1768, a body of "Commissioners of the Streets" was established who had powers to levy a rate for functions such as cleaning and street lighting.
+The Birmingham Improvement Act 1769 (9 Geo.
+3. c.
+83) created a body of "Commissioners of the Streets" who had powers to levy a rate for functions such as cleaning and street lighting.
 They were later given powers to provide policing and build public buildings.

-The Reform Act of 1832 gave Birmingham its first representation in Parliament initially with only two MPs but this has been gradually expanded.
+The Reform Act 1832 gave Birmingham its first representation in Parliament initially with only two MPs but this has been gradually expanded.

-Birmingham gained the status of a municipal borough in 1838 and gained its first elected town council which took over the functions of the Street Commissioners.
+Birmingham gained the status of a municipal borough in 1838 and gained its first elected town council which eventually took over the functions of the Street Commissioners.
 In 1889, it became a county borough (unitary authority) and a city.
 This remained unchanged until 1974 when Birmingham became a metropolitan district of the newly created West Midlands county under the West Midlands County Council.
 The county council was abolished in 1986 and Birmingham effectively reverted to being a unitary authority although sharing some services with other authorities in the county.

 A Birmingham coat of arms was awarded to the corporation in 1889 and updated for the city council in 1977.

 In the past, the council has been responsible for water, electricity and gas supply, further education colleges, public transport and local police and fire services.
-All are now in the hands of other public- or private- sector bodies.
+All are now in the hands of other public-or private-sector bodies.